asc-lab/web-components-poc/angular-starter-web-component/README.md

-# Elements Demo
+# Angular Elements Starter

-This is just a demo of Angular Elements that makes a super simple clone of the Momentum dashboard Chrome extension.
+This is just a start for your first Angular Element project!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.